Hi! My name is Erin Elizabeth Geesaman Rabke.

 A few perspectives on who I am and what I’m about:

 By lineage and inclination, I am a meditator and spiritual practitioner, blessed by many years of study in the Tibetan Buddhist traditions of Dzogchen, Lojong, and Somatic Meditation.
+In the past decade, I’ve loved diving into learning about and practicing animism and ancestral healing – both of which feel like remembering something my bones already know.
+I’m passionate about gardening.
+I’m passionate about wellness and learning deeply from and about plants.
+I’m passionate about honoring the natural cycles and re-aligning my life with them.

 I am devoted to growing: